 - As coal and steel mining have declined in Slovakia, higher-skill level industries have grown greatly.
 The automotive, mechanical and chemical engineering, and information technology industries are all expected to expand over the next decade;

-- Slovakia has been a top choice for foreign direct investment due to its supply of cheap, highly-skilled laborers and new investment in to research and development to support current industry;
+- Incorporating in Slovakia has been a top choice for foreign direct investment due to its supply of cheap, highly-skilled laborers and new investment in to research and development to support current industry;

 - A Slovakia limited company(SRO) is the most common type of company.
 Slovakia business setup requires only a single shareholder and one director;